The X-Men Films Ranked

 Written by: Nick Poulimenakos

 Before the Marvel Cinematic Universe; before the DC Extended Universe; it was Fox’s X-Men movie series that ruled the superhero genre, setting the stage for the modern comic book movie scene.
 The longevity of the mutant movie franchise is extremely remarkable and it is showing no signs of hitting the breaks.
-With twelve days until the highly anticipated final Wolverine solo film Logan premieres, I thought it would be an appropriate time to revisit the trailblazing series that sparked my love for superhero films.
+I thought it would be an appropriate time to revisit the trailblazing series that sparked my love for superhero films.
 Here is my ranking of every X-Men film from worst to best.

 Okay, was there really any doubt that this would be at the bottom of my list?
 Wolverine is my favourite superhero and Fox managed to wreck his first solo film that had so much potential.
 From botching the cinematic debut of Wade Wilson aka Deadpool to its overuse of CGI, X-Men Origins was a disappointment on all fronts.
 What started out as an origin story for everyone’s favourite clawed mutant, turned into an overstuffed “let’s just throw every mutant into this embarrassing movie.”
 It’s not the worst superhero film ever as it contains a great opening sequence with Wolverine and Sabertooth fighting through every major war, a great musical score by Harry Gregson-Williams and Hugh Jackman still puts on a solid performance but he alone cannot save this incredibly lackluster, sloppy attempt at an X-Men spinoff film.